Registration Policies

 Important:

-Dropping or withdrawing from a course will affect your progress toward your educational goal.
+Dropping from a course will affect your progress toward your educational goal.
 There may be financial implications for dropping or withdrawing after the start of the semester.

 • Talk with your instructor about your situation.